Professor Stephen J. Simpson AC FAA FRS

 BSc(Hons) University of Melbourne, PhD University of Melbourne

-Anna is Professor of Epidemiology and Equity in Public Health & Head of Obesity and Population Health in the School of Health and Social Development at Deakin University.
+Anna is the Director of the Institute for Healthcare Transformation and Professor of Epidemiology and Equity in Public Health & Head of Obesity and Population Health in the School of Health and Social Development at Deakin University.
 She is a public health researcher, particularly interested in the provision of information to facilitate objective and equitable choices in public health by policy makers, practitioners and the public.

 She holds numerous academic positions, such as Adjunct Associate Professor at both the University of Melbourne and Monash University.
 She is also an affiliate of the Baker IDI Heart and Diabetes Institute.
 Additionally, she has held many positions with societies and committees, such as the President (2011 - 2014) and Covenor (2015) of the Australian and New Zealand Obesity Society.
 Since 2015, she has been the Chair for the International Congress on the Obesity Liaison Committee.